kanako-web/nikola-websites/README.md

 ## Src branch of Github Repository

-The Kanako-Animals website is a simple website that demonstrates how the Nikola builds the website from Markdown files written in Japanese.
+The Kanako-Animals website is a simple website that demonstrates how Nikola builds the website from Markdown files written in Japanese.
 The Nikola source files for this website are located at:

 https://github.com/kanako-online/kanako-online.github.io/blob/src/README.md